India–Italy relations

 India–Italy relations are the international relations that exist between India and Italy.
-Historically, trade and cultural ties dates back to the era of the Roman Empire and Ancient India.
-Italy contains one of the largest Indian population in continental Europe after Germany.
+Historically, trade and cultural ties date back to the era of the Roman Empire and Ancient India.
+Italy contains one of the largest Indian populations in continental Europe after Germany.
 India maintains an Embassy in Rome, a Consulate-General in Milan and an honorary consul in Caserta.
 Italy has an embassy in New Delhi, and Consulate-Generals in Mumbai, Kolkata and Bengaluru.

-Prime Minister of India, Shri Narendra Modi in a bilateral meeting with the Prime Minister of the ltalian Republic, Ms. Girogia Meloni, on the sidelines of the G7 Summit, in Apulia, Italy on June 14, 2024.
+Prime Minister of India, Shri Narendra Modi in a bilateral meeting with the Prime Minister of the ltalian Republic, Giorgia Meloni, in Rome, Italy in 2026.

 Early history

 Indo-Roman relations

 Roman coins depicting Caligula and Nero found in Pudukkottai, Tamil Nadu.